html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-201/en/index.md

       height: 40px;
     }

-Similar to how WebKit/FF provides styling hooks into some internals, authors of Shadow content can designate certain elements as styleable by outsiders.
-This is done through custom pseudo elements.
+Similar to how browsers provide styling hooks into some internals, authors of Shadow DOM content can designate certain elements as styleable by outsiders.
+This is done through [custom pseudo elements](http://www.w3.org/TR/shadow-dom/#custom-pseudo-elements).

 You can designate an element as a custom pseudo element by using the `pseudo` attribute.
 Its value, or name, needs to be prefixed with "x-".
 Doing so creates